w3c/wcag3/guidelines/groups/text-and-wording/clear-language/no-unnecessary-words.md

 :::tests

 <b>Procedure</b>
-1. Check that the :term[text content] does not include unnecessary words or phrases.
+For each sentence:
+1. Identify any phrases that may be unnecessarily wordy.
+2. Remove or replace the phrase with a simpler alternative.
+3. Check that no meaning is lost.
+4. Check that a technology in the :term[accessibility support set] meets ‘Common words used.’

 <b>Expected results</b>
-* #1 is true.
+* #3 or #4 is true.
 :::